Developmental Disabilities: Asperger’s Syndrome

 The Nystrom & Associates provider consulted for this article is Julie Yaekel-Black Elk, Ph.D., LPCC-MN, LPC-WI, Clinic Director & Outpatient Therapist.

-Asperger's syndrome (AS) is a developmental disability.
+Asperger's syndrome (AS) is characterized as a developmental disability.
 Developmental disabilities describe several conditions that can impair an individual’s behavior, learning, speech, or physical development.
-Symptoms begin in childhood years and are typically present throughout the rest of their lives.
+Symptoms begin in childhood and are typically present throughout the rest of their lives.
 Related: How Mental Health Affects Physical HealthAsperger's Syndrome as a Developmental Disorder

 Asperger's Syndrome Symptoms

-The main symptom of AS is a child’s obsession with one topic or object, with little to no interest in any other topic or object.
-In addition, more distinguished symptoms of AS include issues with nonverbal communication, socially inappropriate behavior, and the inability to successfully interact with others.
-When it comes to their topic of choice, children with Asperger’s typically have a high level of vocabulary and utilize formal speech.As professionals, how do we recognize those who struggle with a developmental disability such as Asperger's if it is not so evident due to having higher intellectual functioning?
+The main symptom of AS is a child’s obsession on one topic or object with little to no interest in anything outside of this obsession.
+When it comes to their topic of choice, children with Asperger’s typically have a high level of vocabulary and utilize formal speech surrounding their "obsession."
+Although a main attribute, more distinguished symptoms of AS include issues with nonverbal communication, socially inappropriate behavior, and the inability to successfully interact with others.As professionals, how do we recognize those who struggle with a developmental disability such as Asperger's if it is not so evident due to having higher intellectual functioning?
 Individuals with Asperger's typically speak fluently but have problems reading social cues and engaging in reciprocal conversation.
-This can cause social awkwardness which can cause them to avoid social activities completely and isolate themselves.That isolation can lead to negative consequences.
-For example, loneliness can lead to unhealthy coping skills or exacerbate other mental health problems.
-On the other hand, with proper care and support, children with AS can become independent adults.
-Their relationships and social situations might still be challenging, but there are ways to cope in a positive manner.
+This can cause social awkwardness which can cause them to avoid social activities completely and isolate themselves.Social isolation can lead to negative consequences such as unhealthy coping skills, feelings of loneliness, and the inability to emotionally connect with others.
+On the other hand, with proper care and support, children with AS can become successful, independent adults.
+Their relationships and social situations might be challenging, but there are ways to cope in a positive manner.
 Related: How to Cope With Life Transitions

 Treatment for Developmental Disabilities